itsjw/wittier/readme.md

 `wittier migrate`
 * list existing webtasks, all or profile specific, allowing them to be edited in the web editor.
 `wittier edit` / `wittier edit <profile>` / `wittier edit <profile>/<function>`
-* configure functions together into a service via a `wittier.yml` file
-and deploy/update all of them from the project folder via `wittier deploy`
+* configure functions together into a service via `wittier.yml` and deploy/update all of them from the project folder via `wittier deploy`
 * ... let me think of other stuff to add :wink: